 Using positive reinforcement can really help encourage your kids to maintain good habits over time.
 The rewards for a good day of cleaning and brushing their teeth don’t have to be extravagant and can be fairly basic.
 For example, they could earn 15 extra minutes of playtime before bedtime or their favorite dinner one night during the week.

 Some parents lump oral care into other healthy routines and set an incentive for completing a certain number of days or weeks.
 A calendar with stickers is a great way to mark a job well done!

 Schedule an Appointment Today

-Our family dentists in Shelby Township, MI are experts at talking with people, kids and parents, about the importance of brushing their teeth and maintaining good oral health overall.
-If you want to schedule an appointment, you can give us a call today at (586) 992-9222.
+We want your kids to have a positive view of taking care of their oral health, and brushing their teeth is a major part of that.
+Our dentists in Shelby Township, MI are experts at talking with kids and parents about the importance of brushing teeth and maintaining good oral health overall.
+Request an appointment by calling the dental office of Jeffrey T. Baker DDS PC today at (586) 992-9222.